milosdjurica/mvp-substrate-voting/README.md

 #### Errors

 - Can throw the following errors:
-  - `ProposalDoesNotExist` - Thrown if the `proposal_id` does not correspond to an existing active proposal.
+  - `ProposalDoesNotExist` - Thrown if the `proposal_id` does not exist in active proposals.
   - `TooEarlyToFinalize` - Thrown if the current timestamp is not yet beyond the proposal's `end_timestamp`.

 #### State changes